How to Choose the Best Robo-Advisor for You

 The service that comes standard with all robo-advisors, regardless of fees or minimum investment amounts is portfolio rebalancing.

-Nearly all robo-advisors offer portfolio rebalancing, which is used to keep your portfolio in-line with your preferred allocations and ensures your investments remain diverse.
-Robo-advisors do vary on how frequently they rebalance their portfolios—some may rebalance once a quarter, whereas others will rebalance whenever your portfolio deviates from it’s pre-determined asset allocation percentages.
+Portfolio Rebalancing – Nearly all robo-advisors offer portfolio rebalancing, which is performed to keep your portfolio in-line with your preferred allocations.
+Robo-advisors vary on how frequently they rebalance their portfolios—some may rebalance once a quarter, whereas others will rebalance whenever your portfolio deviates from it’s pre-determined asset allocation percentages.

-Many robos also offer tax-loss harvesting.
-Tax-loss harvesting capitalizes on your investment losses to balance out any capital gains taxes at the end of the year.
+Tax Loss Harvesting – Many robos also offer tax-loss harvesting.
+Tax-loss harvesting uses your investment losses to offset any capital gains taxes at the end of the year.
 Unlike portfolio rebalancing, tax-loss harvesting is not universally available with robo-advisors .

 Access to human financial planners is often a premium service as well, with some of the low-fee robo-advisors adding this in only for their Premium—higher balance, higher fee—clients.